pathbreak/linode-cluster-toolkit/README.rst

   - secure by default configurations for all provisioned nodes
   - all nodes configured with tight firewall rules - drop all incoming and outgoing traffic by default (except SSH)
   - all nodes have SSH password authentication disabled
-  - integrate with secrets management providers
+  - integrate with secrets management providers like HashiCorp Vault [Under implementation]

 + Cluster Operations
   - clusters are treated first-level concepts